-We work together with all departments to make sure we have vertical alignment and that we are preparing our students to be successful in the future.
+We work together with all departments on campus to make sure we have grade level congruency as we as intra-departmental vertical alignment so that we are preparing our students to be successful in the future.
 Our goal is to ensure that cadets are building their knowledge base so they are prepared for the next level class.

 Much of our teaching is theme-based, and we pride ourselves on guiding students to discovery and enhancing higher level critical thinking skills with “Essential Questions” that tie in personal experiences, current events, and societal issues within literature.

 English 7 will introduce the Cadets to the fundamentals of grammar, usage, mechanics, and the writing process.
 Reflective of the California standard in the instruction of written composition, the process writing paradigm of pre-write, draft, revise, edit and publish is reinforced and fully implemented.
 Cadets will study the techniques of informative, persuasive and creative writing, and demonstrate proficiency through written responses to literature and nonfiction texts.
 Cadets will learn to use academic language to express their ideas with maturity.
 Reading comprehension strategies will emphasize the identification and use of key plot elements, characterization, and story structure to enhance the comprehension process.